0% Financing Available

 What Are Likely Causes of Pinhole Leaks?

 Pinhole leaks start on the inside of the pipe.
 Copper pipes resist corrosion better than other metals, but over time, they can still deteriorate.
 So they have an interior oxide coating that protects the metal from corrosive elements.
 That coating can be compromised if conditions are right; then the exposed copper will react, and the corrosion will eat through a small section of the pipe wall.
-Several factors may contribute to the problem:
+Several factors may contribute to the problem of pinhole leaks in copper pipes:

 Choramines are commonly found in the municipal water in areas prone to copper pipe corrosion.
 This may be the result of government efforts to increase drinking water safety standards.
 Chloramines improve the effectiveness of chlorine added to the water in treatment plants, but water with added chloramines or any of the other conditions can eat away the protective lining and start working on the copper itself.